waldirio/python-training/Topic_01/README.md

-On this topic will be covered
+Will be covered on this topic ...

 - Virtual Environment
 ```